Epicodus-Curriculum/intro-full-stack/3h_classwork_practice_more_branching.md

 * The logical "and" `&&` and the logical "or" `||` operators
 * The logical "not" `!` operator
-* The JavaScript values of truthy and falsey
+* The JavaScript values of truthy and falsy

-Practice using these operators, and begin familiarizing yourself with the concepts of truthy and falsey by completing the exercises listed below.
+Practice using these operators, and begin familiarizing yourself with the concepts of truthy and falsy by completing the exercises listed below.

 ## Warm Up
 <hr />

-* What is an example of something JavaScript considers to be falsey?
-Why is it falsey?
+* What is an example of something JavaScript considers to be falsy?
+Why is it falsy?
 * What condition does the following line of code check for?
 In the example, `blue`, `red`, and `purple` are variables.

 ```js